fitodic/centerline/README.md

 ------------------

 **Notes**:
 When defining the density factor, one has to take into account the coordinate system defined in the Shapefile.
 The script was designed to handle metric coordinate systems, so the density factor is by default 0.5 (meters).
+For instance, if the value is set to 0.5 m, it basically places additional points on the border at the distance of 0.5 m from each other.
 If the user doesn't define the value (see *Usage*), the script uses the default value.
 If the value is a negative number, it will be converted into a positive number.

 It appears that the Voronoi function available in the *SciPy* module does not handle large coordinates very well.
 Since most of the coordinates are large numbers, a bounding box is needed to determine the minimal X and Y coordinates, i.e. the bottom left corner of the bounding box.
 These values are then used for coordinate reduction.
 Once the Voronoi diagram is created the coordinates are returned to their non-reduced form before creating linestrings.